NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Summary and concluding remarks

 \section{Summary and concluding remarks}

-The NORA-Surge hindcast is an open and freely available high-resolution storm surge hindcast based on a barotropic setup of the ROMS ocean model with 4~km horizontal resolution covering the areas of the North Sea, the Norwegian Sea and the Barents Sea.
+The NORA-Surge hindcast is an open and freely available storm surge hindcast\footnote{Available from \url{https://thredds.met.no/thredds/catalog/stormrisk/catalog.html}.} based on a barotropic setup of the ROMS ocean model with $4$~km horizontal resolution covering the areas of the North Sea, the Norwegian Sea and the Barents Sea.
 It includes the entire coast of the United Kingdom, the Netherlands and Norway (including Svalbard), in addition there is partial coverage of the coast of Denmark and western coast of Sweden.
 The temporal coverage of the hindcast is more than four decades, covering the time period from 1979 throughout 2022.

 The hindcast has been extensively validated against an observational dataset of quality checked observations of water level from more than 90 coastal and offshore locations, as described in Section \ref{sec:obs_dataset}.
-Comparison of the hindcast with all the observational data yields average values of MAE and RMSE of $9.72$ and $12.39$~cm respectively (see Table \ref{tab:stats1} and \ref{tab:stats_country}), and correlation coefficients for each station primarily in the range of $0.80-0.93$ (see Figure \ref{fig:taylor_diagram}).
+Comparison of the hindcast with all the observational data yields average values of MAE and RMSE of $9.7$ and $12.4$~cm respectively, scaled values for MAE/$\sigma$ of $0.42$ and RMSE/$\sigma$ of $0.54$ standard deviations (see Table \ref{tab:stats1} and \ref{tab:stats_country}), and correlation coefficients for each station primarily in the range of $0.80-0.93$ (see Figure \ref{fig:taylor_diagram}).
 The absolute error varies between the stations, and has larger values for some geographical areas than others.
 The areas with the largest amplitudes in storm surge are also associated with the largest errors (see Figure \ref{fig:diff_stddev} and Table \ref{tab:stats_country}).
 However, as shown in the Taylor diagram in Figure \ref{fig:taylor_diagram}, the relative errors for the stations (with a few exceptions) are quite similar.
 There is a slight clustering of the stations from different countries, which reflects geographical and bathymetry specificities of the coastline depending on the location, but all the clusters have at least some overlap with each others.